nextthingco/docs/Gadget-docs/source/includes/_setup.md

 * Windows 10 - [Docker CE](https://store.docker.com/search?type=edition&offering=community)
 * Linux - [Docker CE](https://store.docker.com/search?type=edition&offering=community)

 After you install Docker, you will need to run it once before using GadgetCLI.
 GadgetCLI uses the Docker daemon to pull images from [Docker Hub](https://hub.docker.com/) or to build directly from local Dockerfiles.
+Learn more about [Docker Hub](https://docs.docker.com/docker-hub/) and how to use it.

 ## Download Gadget